MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 The Visual Studio Code authentication is handled by an integration with the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account).
 To use this form of authentication, install the Azure Account extension, then use **View > Command Palette** to execute the **Azure: Sign In** command.
 This command opens a browser window and displays a page that allows you to sign in to Azure.
 Once you've completed the login process, you can close the browser as directed.
 Running your application (either in the debugger or anywhere on the development machine) will use the credential from your sign-in.

-### Authenticating a user account with Visual Studio Code
+### Authenticate a user account with Visual Studio Code

 The following example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `VisualStudioCodeCredential` on a workstation with Visual Studio Code installed, and the user has signed in with an Azure account.